elixir-lang/elixir/lib/elixir/pages/mix-and-otp/docs-tests-and-with.md

 {:error, :unknown_command}
 ```

 As the name says, doctest is documentation first and a test later.
-Their goal is not to replace tests but to provide up to date documentation.
+Their goal is not to replace tests but to provide up-to-date documentation.
 You can read more about doctests in the `ExUnit.DocTest` documentation.

-## with
+## `with`

 As we are now able to parse commands, we can finally start implementing the logic that runs the commands.
 Let's add a stub definition for this function for now: